Skip to main content

 Guide the execution plan

 Every time you click Generate the Plan—either during the wizard or from an existing task—you’ll see an optional guidance prompt.
 Use it to highlight priorities, shortcuts, or anything you want the AI to emphasize.
 Komos combines that note with your training sessions, supporting documents, and current task definition to rebuild the execution graph.
 Your most recent guidance stays prefilled so you can tweak it between regenerations without retyping from scratch, and it never overwrites the main task description.
+Existing tasks now have two AI modes:

 Trigger a run